 HCPCS - General Information

-The Centers for Medicare & Medicaid Services is pleased to announce the scheduled release of its Level II Healthcare Common Procedure Coding System (HCPCS) Quarterly Update including new codes effective April 1, 2015.
+The Centers for Medicare and Medicaid Services is pleased to announce the scheduled release of modifications to the Healthcare Common Procedure Coding System (HCPCS) code set.
+These changes have been posted to the HCPCS website at http://www.cms.gov/Medicare/Coding/HCPCSReleaseCodeSets/HCPCS-Quarterly-Update.html.
+Changes are effective on the date indicated on the update.

-The Centers for Medicare & Medicaid Services Level II HCPCS Code application deadline for the 2015-2016 coding cycle is January 5, 2015.
-The updated application form and instructions, including the revised application deadline, is posted at 2016 Application & Instructions, Posted December 4, 2014 [PDF, 53KB] .
+The Centers for Medicare & Medicaid Services Level II HCPCS Code application deadline for the 2016-2017 coding cycle is January 4, 2016.
+The updated application form and instructions, including the revised application deadline, is posted at 2017 Application & Instructions, Posted November 2, 2015 [PDF, 110KB] .

 The Centers for Medicare & Medicaid Services is pleased to announce the release of final decision information pertaining to individual Level II HCPCS code applications in the 2014-2015 HCPCS coding cycle.
 This information is included in an Excel spreadsheet entitled “CMS Level II HCPCS Coding Decisions for the 2014-2015 Coding Cycle”,